 Moreover, we approached our design strategy with a sensitivity to Uber as an organization, and made sure to first investigate our assumptions through insightful research (and initiate proper stakeholder engagement).
 Only then, do we illustrate our conceptual ideas to align mutual understandings (and gain stakeholder buy-in).
 In other words, we always started our team discussions with the customer's experience and worked our way back to technology.

 This in turn ensured that our design efforts were relevant to Uber.
 It shaped our visual diagrams in a compact way to have meaningful conversations for feedback.
-Further, our shared sense of reality helped to foster common beliefs for everyone involved in the process, and allowed us to further filter through the many ideas we had.
+Further, our shared sense of reality fostered common beliefs for everyone involved in the process, and allowed us to filter through the many ideas we had.

 Artistry without execution is meaningless in business.

 Transportation and mobility services are a growing need in the US.
 Over 60 million Americans have a disability.
 That’s one in five people, and almost half need mobility assistance.
 In response, the US government is spending billions of dollars each year on mobility assistance.
-Moreover, $11 million was recently allocated by congress for grants in innovative transportation products over the next three years.
+Moreover, $11 million was allocated in 2016 by congress for grants in innovative transportation products for the subsequent three years.

 Everyone deserves to go where they need to go — disabled, elderly, or with children.